 Hair: Leave hair in a braid or put it up, and try not to play with it.
 The excess oil from your hands will add to the oil your hair produces naturally, making it more greasy than normal.
 Baby powder will soak up excess oil, should you chose to bring it.
-If you have enough water, wash your hair with the 2-in-1 shampoo and conditioner as needed.
+No water?
+Use the rinseless shampoo.
 You can also wear a head scarf or hat if washing your hair is not an option.

 Skin: Avoid lotion, other than sunscreen, especially if it’s scented.
 Sweet perfume smells attract mosquitos, making you an easy target for bug bites.
 Use the small spray bottle filled with water, one washcloth and bar soap to wash your face, underarms and body.
 Use second washcloth to dry.
 You can use baby wipes instead of washcloths if needed.